 If you have been hurt in a car accident, you have a limited period in which to file a personal injury lawsuit to assert your claim for compensation.
 This period is called the statute of limitations.
 In Maryland, the statute of limitations for personal injury and property damage claims arising from a car accident is three years from the date of the accident.
 If you fail to file your lawsuit within the statute of limitations, the court can permanently dismiss your case.

 Certain exceptions can pause, or “toll,” the statute of limitations.
 One of the most common reasons for tolling the statute of limitations is called the discovery rule, which tolls the statute of limitations from running until you “discover” either your injury or the facts and circumstances giving rise to your claim.
-There is also special statute of limitations rules for minors who are involved in car accidents – the statute of limitations does not begin to run for a minor until he or she turns 18 years old.
+There is also a special statute of limitations rules for minors who are involved in car accidents – the statute of limitations does not begin to run for a minor until he or she turns 18 years old.

 Wrongful Death from a Baltimore Car Accident

 If your loved one was killed in a car accident due to a hit-and-run or another collision, you and your family may have a potential wrongful death claim.
 A wrongful death claim arising from a car accident is very similar to a personal injury claim.
 However, instead of the injured party bringing a claim, the family of the deceased person brings the claim to seek compensation for their losses and the estate of the deceased person.